Get our latest updates and like our Facebook page. And get them straight to your inbox and enter your email address below.

 If you have the money that you can afford to set aside for the next half a decade, then putting it into MP2 one-time makes sense.
 So if you’ve been given an inheritance, made a huge commission or got a windfall, this strategy can be a way to grow your money.

 However if you can only do regular saving, then that’s fine too.
 Don’t feel bad.
-It’s also worth repeating that you’re better off putting in a small amount monthly than saving in a piggy-bank and only invest when it reaches ₱30,000.
+It’s also worth repeating that you’re better off putting in a small amount monthly into MP2 rather than saving in a piggy-bank and only invest when it reaches ₱30,000.
 You’re going to miss so much opportunity for passive income.

 MP2: Annual or compounded dividend?

 As you may already know, after reading the guide on Pag-ibig MP2, you are given two choices on how to receive your dividends.
 You can either get it straight to your bank account every year or wait until the end of the lock-in period of 5 years.
+Are you going to have bigger net returns when you let the dividend compound your savings or when you get the dividend at the end of each year?

 Now, I’m not saying all of us should be doing lump sum investment.
 (In fact, I’m not saying that you should go with MP2 right this minute.
 Instead, check your financial circumstances, come up with a financial goal, seek more information about passive income like mutual funds, exchange traded fund, UITF, PERA or VUL, and then compare.)